 Phone: (540) 231-6267

 Prospective students wishing to study Art or Art History at SOVA should apply through Virginia Tech Admissions.
 All students who wish to pursue a bachelor of fine arts in the Studio, Creative Technology (CT) or Graphic Design programs must take foundation art courses (ART 1204, 1404, 1604).

 Students planning to transfer to Virginia Tech from another institution or current Virginia Tech students that want to change their major should contact our academic advisor, Tracey Drowne at firstname.lastname@example.org.

 The minimum laptop requirements are as follows for Studio Art, Graphic Design and Creative Technologies (CT):

 Macbook Pro 15-inch (or equivalent Window-based laptop for CT)

 16 GB memory

 minimum 256 SSD

-Students must have and maintain a QCA of 2.0 or greater to enter and remain in Studio Art, CT and VCD programs.
+Students must have and maintain a QCA of 2.0 to remain in Studio Art, CT and GD programs.

-Contact Eric Standley, Foundations Coordinator, with any questions. (email: email@example.com)
+Contact Jennifer Hand, Foundations Coordinator, with any questions. (email: email@example.com)